-One of the features I was very specific about building into it was the ability to upload a custom Pinterest image that would automatically load when someone hit the Pin button.
+One of the features we were very specific about building into it was the ability to upload a custom Pinterest image that would automatically load when someone hit the Pin button.

 I didn’t want to have to shove a vertical graphic into my blog post like most people were doing.
 It ends up squashing the text and hurting the reading experience.

 I didn’t like that.
-So we built the custom Pinterest image option into our social sharing plugin, Social Warfare.
+So we built the custom Pinterest image option into the premium version of our social sharing plugin.